RegiSanchez/polymers-course/docs/lesson-4.md

 In this final lesson, we will look at polymers from an environmental perspective.
-This is an important issue for everyone, so we will review the risks involved regarding the use and disposal of plastics, as well as what can we do to help solving this worldwide problematic.
+This is an important issue for everyone, so we will review the risks involved regarding the use and disposal of plastics, as well as what can we do to help solving this worldwide problem.

 <video width="683" height="384" controls>
   <source src="../assets/images/lesson4.webm" type="video/webm">